-The Company operates in a competitive marketplace in Western Canada and the United States.
+The Company operates in a competitive marketplace in Western Canada and the USA.
 The main competitors range from midsized privately owned companies to international public traded companies.
 Bri-Chem is able to compete effectively by providing competitive prices, providing reliable service to its customers and by maintaining a well stocked and broad distribution network.
-The low capital intensive distribution structure the Company employs, with third party independently owned warehouses, provides Bri-Chem a very scalable, low operating cost, distribution network.
+The low capital intensive distribution structure the Company employs, with several third party independently owned warehouses, provides Bri-Chem a very scalable, low operating cost, distribution network.
+The Company believes that due to its strategically located well stocked warehouses, it is able to provide customers with a diverse product selection and timely delivery.
+It also provides custom blending and mill direct shipments to meet special customer requests.